blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

     // parser and class.
 The ParcelParcelization will simply find our parser withing given
     // Templating Class and remember its coordinates.
 This coordinates will then be written
     // to dest and restored when creating this object from Parcel.
 Finally, those coordinates
-    // will then be used to obtain access to same parser within the context of recognition.
+    // will then be used to obtain access to the same parser within the context of recognition.
     //--------------------------------------------------------------------------------------

     ParserParcelization oldDocumentNumberParcelization = new ParserParcelization(mOldDocumentNumberParser, mMyTemplatingClass);